Ikhwan Tanamal

-Ikhwan Ali Tanamal (born 28 December 2003) is an Indonesian footballer who plays as a winger or attacking midfielder for Persis Solo, on loan from Persib Bandung.
+Ikhwan Ali Tanamal (born 28 December 2003) is an Indonesian footballer who plays as a left-back, winger or attacking midfielder for Super League club Persib Bandung.

 Club career

 Persita Tangerang

-Born in Tulehu, Indonesia, Ikhwan first emerged through youth systems including PPLP Bogor, Diklat Ragunan, and Persita U20, later earning promotion to Persita senior squad.
+Born in Tulehu, Indonesia, Ikhwan first emerged through youth systems including PPLP Bogor Regency, Diklat Ragunan, Persindra Indramayu, and Persita Tangerang U20, later earning promotion to Persita senior squad.
 Ikhwan made his first-team debut on 25 August 2023 in a 2–1 lose against Borneo Samarinda at the Segiri Stadium.

 On 4 November 2024, he started his match in the new season for Persita Tangerang as substituted in a 1–1 draw over Malut United.
 He was always given a chance to play under coach Fabio Lefundes in sixth appearances until week 16, he managed to record two assists that contributed positively to the team.

 During the 2024–25 Liga 1 season, Ikhwan featured in 20 league matches for Persita, providing three assists and accumulating 1,022 minutes of playing time.